 I returned to Singapore in December 1988 and started work in January 1989.
 In the five years I remained here, I made another three trips to Kenya and one trip to Bolivia.
 There were just so many questions in my mind and my heart, and I was prompted to seek answers.
 I also volunteered time with the Vietnamese boat people in Sembawang, and also participated in a mentorship programme for problem teens.
 At the end of the day, after five years, with a career moving on very well, I knew that there were questions still to be answered about my life and my vocation, and I knew I needed to find the answers, so I resigned, sold my car to the then Archbishop of Singapore, gave away my furniture to the Good Shepherd sisters, withdrew my savings and left for Kenya since it was there where these questions first arose.

 3) What was your biggest challenge upon returning to Kenya?

 My world came crashing down.
-My world of good intentions, philantrophy, personal sacrifice, and changing lives, bringing solutions, and all that revealed itself as nothing.
+My world of good intentions, philanthropy, personal sacrifice, and changing lives, bringing solutions, and all that revealed itself as nothing.
 Within less than a year, the euphoria ended, and I faced an emptiness like I was in a desert.
 This was a very difficult time.
-I also know now that that time in the desert was also live changing and life giving.
+I also know now that that time in the desert was also life-changing and life-giving.
 I understood in a very small way for the first time that I was not the main character in the story.
 It was a humbling experience, and difficult at first.